lukestein/tfhtech/raspberrypi/README.md

 ## Basic setup

 1. Use Raspberry Pi Imager to install Raspberry Pi OS (default) on a MicroSD card.
+You can avoid some work later by entering settings on Imager's "advanced options" page at Ctrl-Shift-X.
 2. Insert the MicroSD card into the Pi, and attach a keyboard/mouse (via USB) and a display (using the Micro HDMI port closer to the Micro USB power port).
 Power up the Pi using a high-quality power supply to the Micro USB power port.
 3. As prompted by the GUI, set
   - location settings